 The Importance of Protein for Chickens

 Why are proteins so crucial to chickens?
-Protein is not only essential to chickens but also a wide variety of living things.
+Protein is not only essential to chickens but also to a wide variety of living things.
 Almost all animals need this nutrient in their life.
 Protein plays an essential role in the overall growth of animals.

-They are responsible for building muscle, DNA replication, cell structure, molecular and enzyme transportation that determines and helps in chemical reactions.
+They are responsible for building muscle, DNA replication, cell structure, and molecular and enzyme transportation that determines and helps in chemical reactions.
 Here are some of its key points of importance.

 - Egg production

 Protein is a necessity for chickens.
 Owners exert effort to ensure that their flock gets enough protein every day and does not lack any necessary nutrients for their growth.
 There are a lot of protein sources for your chickens.
 Here are some of them.

 Yes!
 Just as eggs provide protein for humans, it’s just the same for chickens too.
 It may be weird for some owners, but it is much up to your preference, as chickens eat eggs too.

 Raw chicken eggs can potentially carry bacteria such as salmonella, harming the well-being of your chickens and other animals that may consume them.
 It is recommended to cook eggs before feeding them back to poultry for safety reasons and proper nutritional value.

 Mealworms can be bought in stores and farms.
 They are filled with good protein, and chickens love them!
 Given the proper knowledge and experience in raising such, you can also raise mealworms at home.